 A lot of people think the beard grew again in episode 53 when he moved locations, as there was more focus on Villainous Breakdowns, interactions with other people and giving him extra Hidden Depths.

 Harsher in Hindsight: In an early episode he has a breakdown about dying alone and forgotten because he's so intelligent, but then snaps back to claim he was just joking.
-Fast forward to now and he's having constant breakdowns because his humanity won't stop coming out.
+Fast forward to the finale and he does indeed die alone.

 Hilarious in Hindsight: In episode 27, he says people only watch his show for soft porn.
 About twenty episodes later, well, just have a look at the fanservice entry.